stephenbradshaw/aws_url_signer/README.md

 At the time of writing there are 313 services currently supported in the AWS API - I have only tested a small fraction of them that I personally needed to prove impact of SSRF related vulnerabilities.

-While the signing process is meant to be standard across the services, there are differences in where regional endpoints sit, and the specific nature of the signed payload and signing process for some services.
+While the AWS v4 API signing process is more or less standard across the various supported services, there are differences in where regional endpoints sit, and the specific nature of the signed payload and signing process for some services.
 This could mean that some services I have not specifically tested may not work, but I think many probably will.

-The process by which more complex parameter structures are converted into GET compatible versions is also weird.
-Its possible my code to convert parameters from a standard JSON compatible format is wrong or incomplete, and this will only become clear once someone tries to send parameters more complex than the SSM code execution example above.
+The process by which more complex parameter structures are converted into GET compatible versions is also rather unique.
+It's possible my code to convert parameters from a standard JSON compatible format is wrong or incomplete, and this will only become clear once someone tries to send parameters more complex than the SSM code execution example above.

 Feel free to raise issues or PRs if you find any problems.